Completeness of Care

 The administration of anesthesia is a critical aspect of performing safe surgery – without it, none of our work would be possible.
 Our anesthesia providers deliver the highest level of care to a broad age range of patients from infancy to adulthood in varied environments across the globe.
 They work in harmony with the surgical and nursing teams to deliver anesthetic care and pain management.

-Our child life volunteers are licensed professionals that provide psychosocial care and guide the patient and family through the surgical experience.
+Our psychosocial volunteers are licensed professionals that provide psychosocial care and guide the patient and family through the surgical experience.
 They utilize their knowledge of child development to ease patient fears and anxieties by explaining and demonstrating every aspect of care.
 They facilitate therapeutic play and activities, working with parents, and act as the child’s and family’s advocate in the potentially confusing world of the hospital.

 Our dentists focus on oral health, providing care to surgical and non-surgical patients.
 This may include extractions, creation of obturators and other strategies that improve intra-oral function, speech and aesthetics of our patients.
-Throughout the mission, they also provide preventative and home care instructions to patients and their families.
+Throughout the program, they also provide preventative and home care instructions to patients and their families.

 Nursing: Pre/Post-Operative, Operating Room, Recovery Room